sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid/1 Ammo Knights.md

 "Hmmm... okay.
 Hey, does that camera watching the door work?"
 Callie gestured in the direction of the shop.

 "Yes...?"
 Sheldon raised an eyebrow.
-"I'd have to take it down to retrieve what it's recorded though."
+"I think I get what you're about to ask me, Callie, and I'd have to take it down to retrieve what it's recorded though."

 "Well that can't be a problem, right?"